microsoft/vscode-docs/docs/remote/wsl.md

 TOCTitle: WSL
 PageTitle: Developing in the Windows Subsystem for Linux
 ContentId: 79bcdbf9-d6a5-4e04-bbee-e7bb71f09f0a
-MetaDescription: Using VS Code Remote with the Windows Subsystem for Linux (WSL)
+MetaDescription: Using VS Code Remote Development with the Windows Subsystem for Linux (WSL)
 DateApproved: 1/30/2019
 ---
 # Developing in the Windows Subsystem for Linux (WSL)